Editorial Standards

 - Include GIIN validation for entities that must provide one, and add treaty article pick‑lists with the rate table you rely on.

 A quick operational note for readers on Accountably.com.
-If your internal team feels buried in collection, validation, and renewal cycles, a controlled delivery system with SOPs, standardized workpapers, and layered review helps.
-That is the kind of structure Accountably builds into offshore delivery so you keep quality, security, and deadlines while reducing review churn.
+If your team feels buried in collection, validation, and renewal cycles, trained offshore staff working to your SOPs, standardized workpapers, and layered review can clear it.
+That is the structure Accountably places inside a firm so you keep quality, security, and deadlines while reducing review churn.

 Common Errors You Can Eliminate This Month